 The History of the BSO

-Launched in 1996, the BSO’s website, bso.org, is the largest and most-visited orchestral website in the United States, receiving approximately 7 million visitors annually on its full site as well as its smart phone-/mobile device-friendly web format.
-The BSO is also on Facebook and Twitter, and video content from the BSO is available on YouTube.
+Launched in 1996, the BSO’s website, bso.org, is the largest and most-visited orchestral website in the United States, receiving millions of visitors annually on its full site as well as its smart phone-/mobile device-friendly web format.
+The BSO is also on Facebook, Twitter, and Instagram, and video content from the BSO is available on YouTube.
 An expansion of the BSO’s educational activities has also played a key role in strengthening the orchestra’s commitment to, and presence within, its surrounding communities.
 Through its Education and Community Engagement programs, the BSO provides individuals of all backgrounds the opportunity to develop and build relationships with the BSO and orchestral music.
 In addition, the BSO offers a variety of free educational programs at Symphony Hall and Tanglewood, as well as special initiatives aimed at attracting young audience members.

 The Boston Symphony Orchestra gave its inaugural concert on October 22, 1881, under Georg Henschel, who remained as conductor until 1884.
 For nearly twenty years, BSO concerts were held in the old Boston Music Hall; Symphony Hall, one of the world’s most revered concert halls, opened on October 15, 1900.
 Henschel was succeeded by the German-born and -trained conductors Wilhelm Gericke, Arthur Nikisch, Emil Paur, and Max Fiedler, culminating in the appointment of the legendary Karl Muck, who served two tenures, 1906-08 and 1912-18.
 In 1915 the orchestra made its ﬁrst transcontinental trip, playing thirteen concerts at the Panama-Paciﬁc International Exposition in San Francisco.
 Henri Rabaud, engaged as conductor in 1918, was succeeded a year later by Pierre Monteux.
 These appointments marked the beginning of a French tradition maintained, even during the Russian-born Serge Koussevitzky’s tenure (1924-49), with the employment of many French-trained musicians.